gpratte/texastoc-v4-integration-testing/README.md

 To see the code for a branch compare the branch to the previous branch.

-## Current Branch: 08-fix-clock-not-terminating
+## Current Branch: 09-update-season-before-game-summary

-Clock service now listens to the game finalized event and ends the clock.
+When the game is finalized an event is sent that the season service listens to and then recalculates.

-Added a delay before sending out the game summary to allow the asynchronous calculations to finshing when a game is finalized.
+Wait for the season to recalculate before sending the game summary.